mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 The term 'ply' is used for clarity, since different games define 'turn' and 'move' quite differently.
 E.g. a move in Chess consists of each player taking a turn, i.e. a move in Chess consists of two plies.
 The *numOfPlies* argument must be an integer greater than or equal to 0.
-Calling the *minmax* function with a *ply* argument of 0 essentially results in the engine evaluating the game state without trying to find the best move.
+Calling the *minmax* function with a *ply* argument of 0 essentially results in the engine simply evaluating the game state without trying to find the best move.

 Depending on the branching factor of the game, the worst case size of the game tree that the algorithm will need to evaluate is the average branching number raised to the